Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Constrained randomization by Raab and Butcher (2001) is suitable for cluster randomized trials (CRTs) with a small number of clusters (e.g., 20 or fewer).
 The procedure of constrained randomization is based on the baseline values of some cluster-level covariates specified.
 The intervention effect on the individual outcome can then be analyzed through clustered permutation test introduced by Gail, et al. (1996) .
 Motivated from Li, et al. (2016) , the package performs constrained randomization on the baseline values of cluster-level covariates and clustered permutation test on the individual-level outcomes for cluster randomized trials.

-msdrought — by Ed Maurer, 2 months ago
+msdrought — by Ed Maurer, a year ago

 Seasonal Mid-Summer Drought Characteristics